January 2023 Update:

 There are very few test cases at this point to see what the SBA’s appetite is for settlements.
 With that said, I can dispel some information that I’ve read online, particularly on Reddit here and here.
 And quite honestly, people have no idea what they’re talking about.

 So first let’s dispel the myth that bankruptcy is your only option.
-I’ve heard people say this for years about SBA loans.
-When I know full well that SBA loans can be settled for less than the full balance.
+I’ve heard people say this for years about SBA loans, when I know full well that SBA loans can be settled for less than the full balance.

 Now, can they be settled in all cases?
 Of course not.
 You have to demonstrate that you don’t have the ability to pay them.
 And then in those cases, they will consider some level of forgiveness.